 The basic elements of a respiratory protection program are:

-- provision of respirator fit testing; • provision of training in the proper use of respiratory protection;
+- provision of training in the proper use of respiratory protection;

-- provision of appropriate procedures for cleaning, inspecting and storing respirators;
+- procedures for cleaning, inspecting and storing respirators;

-- provision of medical surveillance for workers using respiratory protection;
+- medical surveillance for workers using respiratory protection;

-- provision for evaluating the effectiveness of this program; • maintenance of training, fit testing and medical surveillance records;
+- maintenance of training, fit testing and medical surveillance records;

 Employers must choose respirators based on the selection criteria: